Monotone-based Numerical Schemes for Two-Dimensional Systems of Nonlocal Conservation Laws: A class of monotone-based first order schemes

-\begin{remark}[Multiplicative flux functions] If $f^k\mleft( t,\xb, \rho^k, \etab * \rhob \mright) =g^k\mleft( \rho^k \mright) \nub^k\mleft( t,\xb,\etab * \rhob \mright)$ holds (with appropriate assumption on $g^k$ and $\nub^k$), we can, after approximating the convolutions at $( t^n, \xb^{i+\frac{1}{2},j})$, see \eqref{eq:Ri}, evaluate $\nu_1^k$ and denote $V_{i+\frac{1}{2},j}^{1,k,n} = \nu_1^k\mleft( t^n,\xb^{i+\frac{1}{2},j}, \Rb_{i+\frac{1}{2},j} \mright) $ to consider the reduced flux $\widetilde{f}^k_1\mleft( \rho^k; t^n, \xb_{i+\frac{1}{2},j} \mright)$ ${= g^k(\rho^k) V_{i+\frac{1}{2},j}^{1,k,n}}$.
+\begin{remark}[Multiplicative flux functions] If $\reva{\fb}^k\mleft( t,\xb, \rho^k, \etab * \rhob \mright) =g^k\mleft( \rho^k \mright) \nub^k\mleft( t,\xb,\etab * \rhob \mright)$ holds (with appropriate assumption on $g^k$ and $\nub^k$), we can, after approximating the convolutions at $( t^n, \xb^{i+\frac{1}{2},j})$, see \eqref{eq:Ri}, evaluate $\nu_1^k$ and denote $V_{i+\frac{1}{2},j}^{1,k,n} = \nu_1^k\mleft( t^n,\xb^{i+\frac{1}{2},j}, \Rb_{i+\frac{1}{2},j} \mright) $ to consider the reduced flux $\widetilde{f}^k_1\mleft( \rho^k; t^n, \xb_{i+\frac{1}{2},j} \mright)$ ${= g^k(\rho^k) V_{i+\frac{1}{2},j}^{1,k,n}}$.
 This allows us to make a specific approach on the numerical flux, namely to split up the reduced flux into the absolute value $\left|V_{i+\frac{1}{2},j}^{1,k,n}\right|$ and $g^k(\rho^k) \textnormal{sgn}\mleft( V_{i+\frac{1}{2},j}^{1,k,n} \mright)$ to only apply a numerical flux function $G_1^k$ on the latter.
 Thus, we obtain

 requiring the same assumptions as in Def.~\ref{def:flux}.
-In this case, assumption~4 is always satisfied, see Prop.~\ref{prop:dblLipmult} the appendix.
+In this case, \revb{condition}~4 is always satisfied, see Prop.~\ref{prop:dblLipmult} in the appendix.
 Again, the analogous holds for the $x_2$-direction.
 This approach provides us with a new Lax-Friedrichs-type scheme

-with $\alpha \geq \sup_{\rho\in \imgrho_k} \left| g'(\rho) \right| $.
+with $\alpha \geq \sup_{\rho\in \imgrho_k} \left| \reva{(g^k)}'(\rho) \right| $.
 Moreover, a Godunov-type scheme is then given by

 where $\rho^*(\rho_{i,j}^n,\rho_{i+1,j}^n)$ is the solution to the one-dimensional Riemann problem with the flux function $\rho \mapsto g^k(\rho) \textnormal{sgn}\mleft( V_{i+\frac{1}{2},j}^{1,k,n} \mright)$. \end{remark}